12 October, 2018

 Here is my final look.
 This is probably the simplest one too.
 I got one double side slit kurta and wrapped a belt on my waist.
 A high ponytail, heavy silver earring and black block heeled sandals completed my look.
 Isn’t this the simplest one?
 All you got to have one kurta and you are all ready to create a stir.
 It does not need to be always complicated when it comes to playing ethnic and traditional.
 Simplify things and still make a fashion statement, is something I totally believe in.

 I hope you like all these looks and surely gonna try out one or two.
 I think your questions “What should I wear on Durga Puja”, “How do I look best on Durga Puja” and “Last minute outfit ideas for Durga Puja” are all answered.
 If I helped you even I tiny bit, I would really be the happiest person on this planet.
 I mean what is the fun in any festival without trying out some bold fashion choices.
 Do let me know in the comments section below which look you liked the most and why.
 But before you leave, would not you want to know about my blogger friends?
-Here is the list of all the 19 participating bloggers.
+Here is the list of all of them.
+Do check them out too.

 If you want to get swayed away with all the Puja frenzy and want to our culture a little more, then do visit their blogs too as they unveil many secrets and fun facts about Durga Puja in terms of fashion, food, lifestyle, themes, pandals and many more.